HarrisDoan/Resume/resume/resume.md

 <div className="vertical-spacer"></div>

-### C++ Coding Projects | CS31 Projects <span class="spacer"></span>Jan 2023 - Mar 2022

-*Projects from CS31 Winter 2023 with Prof. Bruce Huang* <span class="spacer"></span> C++

-- Project 2 - Created a tax calculation program that users could input the name of their state of residence, the month, day, and year of purchase, and purchase amount to calculate the anticipated total.
-Also took into account each individual state's tax exemption days.
-Room for expansion allowing for changing of local tax rates and state tax rates.
-- Project 3 - Created a program that took a quality control input string that would denote quality assurance test quantities, pass quantities, and defect quantities.
-Automatically detects incorrect quality assurance strings and returns an invalid computation.
-Works for an infinite amount of strings.

-<div className="vertical-spacer"></div>

 ### 3D Three.js Resume | Personal Resume Website <span class="spacer"></span> 2020-2021

 *Single page e-commerce website* <span class="spacer"></span> JavaScript | HTML | CSS | Three.js